 We’ve all been there.
 We worry.
-Finances, kids, careers, relationships, major life changes, health… we’ve all experiences our fair share of stressful circumstances.
+Finances, kids, careers, relationships, major life changes, health… we’ve all experienced our fair share of stressful circumstances.
 As a Christian, I’ve heard many sermons about trusting God, but when I’m lying in bed worrying about the next day… it can be hard to put my trust in God the way I’ve been taught.

 So I’d like to offer some encouragement.
 To be honest, this list is just as much for me as it is for you.
 I needed to be practical, and I needed to remind myself that worry is essentially useless.
 Trusting God isn’t just commanded of us in Scripture, it’s the best thing for us to do for many reasons.